Twitch

 The Heavy Hitter’s server

 A peer-support server that’s usually awake.
 Channels for vets, first responders, families, and the in-between.
 Mods are real people who’ve had bad weeks.
-There’s a #talk-to-someone channel that gets read fast.
+There’s a #codeblack channel that gets read fast.

 Fast and direct support, when it matters most.